arvidn/libtorrent/docs/manual.rst

 RAM buffers when downloading stuff over HTTP.
 Specifically when specifying a URL to a .torrent file when adding a torrent or when announcing to an HTTP tracker.
 The default is 2 MiB.

+``support_share_mode`` enables or disables the share mode extension.
+This is enabled by default.

+``support_merkle_torrents`` enables or disables the merkle tree torrent support.
+This is enabled by default.

+``report_redundant_bytes`` enables or disables reporting redundant bytes to the tracker.
+This is enabled by default.

+``handshake_client_version`` is the client name advertized in the peer handshake.
+If set to an empty string, the user_agent string is used.

+``use_disk_cache_pool`` enables using a pool allocator for disk cache blocks.
+This is disabled by default.
+Enabling it makes the cache perform better at high throughput.
+It also makes the cache less likely and slower at returning memory back to the system once allocated.

 pe_settings
 ===========